primadi/lokstra/docs/00-introduction/index.md

 ---

 ### �️ Track 2: As a Business Application Framework (Like NestJS, Spring Boot)
-**Enterprise features with DI, auto-router, and configuration-driven deployment**
+**Enterprise features with DI, annotations, and configuration-driven deployment**

 Use Lokstra as a complete framework for:
 - Enterprise applications